FlowCI/docs/v1.0/credential/ssh-rsa.md

 ## Configuration

-Some of the plugins need credential to gain access, for example `git-clone` plugin, it requires a ssh-rsa credential to clone the git repo, it's pretty easy to use the credential, just needs to input credential name.
+Some of the plugins need credential to gain access.
+For example, `git-clone` plugin, it requires a ssh-rsa credential to clone the git repo, it's pretty easy to use the credential, just needs to input credential name.

 ```yml
 envs: